aysiu/OldMunkiPackages/README.md

 OMP also will not remove older versions of packages (even in the same catalogs) if the older version has a different minimum OS, so that may be one way around it if you want to keep older versions.
 For example, you may have a version of one package that goes through 10.10 and another that goes 10.11 and up.
 If you remove the 10.10 package, then the 10.10 users won't have access to any version of that package.

 ## Acknowledgements
-I straight-up lifted some code from Munki (to compare package versions and see which is newer), so thanks to Greg Neagle and the other Munki contributors.
-Also thanks to Joseph Chilcote for some Python logging code.
+Thanks to Joseph Chilcote for some Python logging code.